Find the Right Preparation Program in Three Steps

 Alternative Certification or Intern Programs

-Once you have your bachelor's degree and have met subject matter competency requirements, you may choose to work while you learn how to teach through a district or university alternative certification or intern program.
+Once you have your baccalaureate degree and have met subject matter competency requirements, you may choose to work while you learn how to teach through a district or university alternative certification or intern program.
 These specially designed programs put you in the classroom as a teacher (under supervision) while you complete coursework on teaching theory and techniques.